Rocky reef (Credit Mark Thomas)

 Prickly sea urchin are slow moving, grazing on a feast of seaweed salad.

 Coquet to St Mary’s recommended MCZ stretches from the high water mark down to depths of 30 metres covering an area nearly 200km2, and is made up of a mosaic of different habitats, ranging from important mud, peat and clay and sand to both high and low energy rocky reefs and diverse under boulder communities.
-The government has recommended 15 habitats to be included in the designation, helping to fill gaps in a protected network within the North Sea.

 The under boulders species thrive in the in the damp shaded areas created, for plants this includes different species of sponge, turfs of encrusting pink coralline seaweed and bryozoan like sea mats and horn wrack.
 These in turn provide excellent places for crustaceans like squat lobsters, porcelain and hermit crabs as well as edible crabs and lobsters to hide away in all the little crevices.
 In amongst all the plants you will find, sea urchin grazing on the wide variety of seaweed, different species of brittlestar clinging on to the underside of rocks, sea slugs feeding on sponges and Beadlet, strawberry and Dahlia anemones.
 The first ever record of the Arctic cushion star on the English coast was found within the site!